giuseppe-osenda/Giuseppe-Osenda/README.md

 -->

 - 👋 Hi, I’m @Gioseph
-- 👀 I’m interested in being a good programmer and a future senior web developer
+- 👀 I’m interested in being a good programmer and a future senior front-end developer
 - 🌱 I’m currently studying computer science at university of Verona
 - 💞️ I'm looking to collect the more skills i can in the front-end aspect of programming